- Apply links menu

 - School places

 - My Account links menu

 - Grade II historic park and garden alongside the M32.
-The estate has many well known landmarks including the yellow Dower House, the fishing lake and the Purdown BT Tower.
+Many well known landmarks including the yellow Dower House, the fishing lake and the Purdown BT Tower.

 - Opening hours: open at all times

 - Parking is available at adjacent roads - please park with consideration for local residents.

 - No public toilets.
 Nearest public toilet is at Snuff Mills Park, five to ten minutes walk away.
 Leave from the Duchess entrance on Park Road.

 Stoke Park Estate is in Lockleaze and can be accessed from Romney Avenue (BS7), Lockleaze, Jellicoe Avenue (BS16), South Gloucestershire and from Frenchay Park Road (BS16) under the M32 to the entrance at Duchess Gate.